Table of Contents

 - Usually, they have a history of legal complications, violent and reckless behavior, aggressive and sometimes violent relationships.

 - They commonly show no respect for other individuals and feel no guilt about the effects of their behavior or actions on others.

-- They are at menace for substance abuse, particularly alcoholism, as it aids them in getting relieve from tension, irritability and tediousness.
+- They are at menace for substance abuse, particularly alcoholism, as it aids them in getting relief from tension, irritability, and tediousness.

 Borderline personality disorder

-These individuals are mostly unstable in numerous areas, which includes personal relationships, attitudes or moods and self-respect.
+These individuals are mostly unstable in numerous areas, which include personal relationships, attitudes or moods, and self-respect.
 These individuals mostly have the show the following characteristics:

-- These individuals generally have a difficulty in self-identification.
+- These individuals generally have difficulty in self-identification.